BenjiFaccin/VIX_trading_strategy/docs/intro.md

 # Key Concerns and Limitations

-While building and forward-testing this VIX bull put spread strategy, I’ve identified a few **critical concerns** that are essential to acknowledge for anyone applying or analyzing the approach.
+While building and forward-testing this VIX bear put spread strategy, I’ve identified a few **critical concerns** that are essential to acknowledge for anyone applying or analyzing the approach.
 These insights came from both practical testing and lessons learned during system development.

 ---